jbech-linaro/optee_docs/general/contact.rst

 ^^^
 Some of the OP-TEE developers can be reached at Freenode (``chat.freenode.net``) at channel ``#linaro-security``.
-Having that said, the activity there is a bit limited, so it is probably the best place to discuss OP-TEE.
+Having that said, the activity there is a bit limited, so it is probably **not** the best place to discuss OP-TEE.

 Vulnerability reporting
 ^^^^^^^^^^^^^^^^^^^^^^^